nvidia-riva/sample-apps/virtual-assistant/README.md

 python3 main.py
 ```

+5. Open the browser to **https://IP:8009/rivaWeather**, where the IP is for the machine where the application is running.
+For instance, go to <https://127.0.0.1:8009/rivaWeather/> for local machine.

 ## Sample Use Cases
 It is possible to ask the bot the following types of questions:

 * What is the weather in Berlin?

 * What is the weather?
     * For which location?

 * What’s the weather like in San Francisco tomorrow?
     * What about in Los Angeles, California?

 * What is the temperature in Milan on Friday?

 * Is it currently cold in San Francisco?

 * Is it going to rain in Mountain View tomorrow?

 * How much rain in Seattle?

 * Will it be sunny next week in Santa Clara?

 * Is cloudy today?

 * Is it going to snow tomorrow in Detroit?

 * How much snow is there in Tahoe currently?

 * How humid is it right now?

 * What is the humidity in Tahoe?

 ## Limitations